History of Brian Harman in Timeline

 On December 13, 2014, Brian Harman married Kelly Van Slyke.
 They have three children and reside in St. Simons Island, Georgia.

-2014: First PGA Tour win at John Deere Classic
+2014: First PGA Tour win - John Deere Classic

-In 2014, Brian Harman achieved his first PGA Tour win at the John Deere Classic.
+In 2014, Brian Harman won his first PGA Tour event, the John Deere Classic.

-On August 30, 2015, at The Barclays, Brian Harman became the third player in PGA Tour history to record two aces in the same round.
+On August 30, 2015, at The Barclays, Brian Harman became the third player in PGA Tour history to have two aces in the same round.

 2015: Travelers Championship Finish

-In 2015, Brian Harman held the 54-hole lead at the Travelers Championship but ultimately missed the playoff, finishing in solo third place.
+In 2015, Brian Harman held the 54-hole lead at the Travelers Championship but missed the playoff, won by Bubba Watson, by one stroke, finishing in solo third.

 May 7, 2017: Wells Fargo Championship win

-On May 7, 2017, Brian Harman won the Wells Fargo Championship at Eagle Point Golf Club, winning by one stroke with a 28-foot putt on the 18th hole.
+On May 7, 2017, Brian Harman won the Wells Fargo Championship at Eagle Point Golf Club in Wilmington, North Carolina, winning by one stroke over Dustin Johnson and Pat Perez.

-In 2017, Brian Harman finished in a tie for second place at the U.S. Open, four strokes behind the winner, Brooks Koepka, after holding the 54-hole lead.
+In 2017, Brian Harman held the 54-hole lead at the U.S. Open but finished in a tie for second place with Hideki Matsuyama, four strokes behind winner Brooks Koepka.

 2022: World Wide Technology Championship Finish

-In 2022, Brian Harman finished in solo second at the World Wide Technology Championship at Mayakoba, four shots behind the winner.
-Following this, he tied for second at the RSM Classic.
+In 2022, Brian Harman finished in solo second at the World Wide Technology Championship at Mayakoba, four shots behind winner Russell Henley, and tied for second at the RSM Classic.

-In July 2023, Brian Harman won the Open Championship at Royal Liverpool by six strokes, securing his first major championship title.
+In July 2023, Brian Harman won the Open Championship at Royal Liverpool by six strokes for his first major championship title.

-In September 2023, Brian Harman played on the U.S. team in the Ryder Cup.
-The European team won and Harman went 2-2-0, losing his Sunday singles match.
+In September 2023, Brian Harman played on the U.S. team in the 2023 Ryder Cup, where the European team won.